 For more information or to book a tour, contact us at: email@example.com or tel: 00350 64273

-Whilst the world is in lockdown many parents are homeschooling their children.
+Whilst much of the world is in lockdown yet again, many parents are homeschooling their children.
 To help with this, we have put together a Conservation Education Booklet for you to work through with your children.

 With some fun activities and seriously interesting facts about animals and their habitats, we are sure it will be enjoyed by all.
 Now, more than ever, it is important to appreciate, protect and be inspired by the natural world.